 The road to addiction treatment and recovery has many steps.
 One of the first is to stop substance abuse and to begin the drug and alcohol detox to get them out of your system once and for all.

+The process of eliminating drugs or alcohol from the body is called detoxification.
 Once you have successfully detoxed your body, you can then begin to deal with the psychological consequences of addiction.
 The second part of recovery includes therapy, developing a support network, and creating new habits.
 However, you cannot begin to move forward with your life and recovery until your body is clear of the substances causing it harm.

 Below, we’ve described the alcohol detox process, drug detox process, options for detoxing, and what to expect while you detox.
 If you have specific questions about detoxing or addiction recovery in general, contact our treatment specialists.